-However, while under Clause (20) of the FIDIC Conditions of Contract and Subcontract the dispute resolution processes under the two contracts are coordinated, they remain separate and distinct.
-This is in accordance with the concept of contractual chain and separate liability under the two contracts.
+However, while under Clause 21 of the 2017 FIDIC Conditions of Contract and Clause 20 of FIDIC Conditions of Subcontract the dispute resolution processes under the two contracts are coordinated, they remain separate and distinct.

-While the decision of the main contract DAB will not be binding on the subcontractor or the subcontract DAB, the latter will invariably take it into account to decide the dispute between the contractor and the subcontractor.
-However, if the two disputes proceed to arbitration (under the main contract and under the subcontract), they will not be consolidated or otherwise harmonised, even if they are ‘related'.
+While the decision of the DAB under main contract will not be binding on the subcontractor or the DAB under the subcontract,the latter will invariably take it into account to decide the dispute between the contractor and the subcontractor.
+However, if the two disputes proceed to arbitration (under the main contract and under the subcontract), they will not be consolidated or otherwise harmonised, even if they are ‘related’.

-Overall, default Clause (20) under the FIDIC Conditions for Subcontract provides for a harmonised dispute resolution process only when the dispute is referred to the DAB.
-The procedure under the first step (namely, before the engineer or contractor) and the arbitration procedure are parallel procedures without any possibility of communication.
-Prominent commentators have criticised this approach noting that ‘If the sole goal were saving time and cost and avoiding inconsistent results, all disputes between the employer and/or the contractor and/or the subcontractor should be decided by a single DAB and a single arbitration procedure in which all three parties could participate.'
+Overall, the default Clause 20 under the FIDIC Conditions of Subcontract provides for a harmonised dispute resolution process only during the DAB phase.
+The referral of a dispute to the engineer (or contractor) and the arbitration procedure remain parallel procedures under the two contractors without any possibility of multiparty proceedings.
+Prominent commentators have criticised this approach noting that ‘If the sole goal were saving time and cost and avoiding inconsistent results, all disputes between the employer and/or the contractor and/or the subcontractor should be decided by a single DAB and a single arbitration procedure in which all three parties could participate.’

 Alternatively, the Appendix provides for a complex procedure with an aim of binding the subcontractor to the decision of both the DAB and the arbitration award under the main contract.